Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 This reminds me of the book *The slight edge* where in, it mentions the idea of always having a choice, no matter how small to either get better, or worse.
 When we choose anger, we choose to not take that step towards becoming better.

+*[Book]: Book of Five Rings*

+> How often do we see what we think is there or should be there, instead of what actually is there?

+Looking objectively is a hard skill, one that needs constant attention.
+Removing assumptions from what we see, or don't, is a difficult task.

+> The stoics use contempt as an agent to lay things bare and " *to strip away the legend that encrusts them* "

+> Marcus Aurelius had a version of this exercise where he'd describe glamorous or expensive things without their euphemism.
+-- roasted meat is a dead animal and vintage wine is old, fermented grapes.

+> Objectivity means removing "you" -- the subjective part -- from the equation.

+Putting anything on a pedestal limits our ability to truly *see* it for what it is.
+By taking it down to it's bare components we are able to look at it objectively.

+> With other people we can be objective ...
+Take your situation and pretend it is not happening to you ... give yourself clarity, not sympathy.

+By removing ourselves from the issue at hand we are able to answer real questions easier, faster, and without as much emotional involvement.

 Section 2 -- Action
 ------